-Temple Ahavat Shalom Adult Education enhances Jewish identity by offering a variety of learning opportunities taught by Rabbi Gary Klein and a number of other teachers.
+Temple Ahavat Shalom Adult Education enhances Jewish identity by offering a variety of learning opportunities taught by Rabbi Matt Berger and a number of other teachers.
 These programs are designed to appeal to the changing cognitive and spiritual needs of the adult population.

 Below are examples of some of the classes that Temple Ahavat Shalom offers during the year for adults.
 We hope that you will join us in expanding your knowledge of Judaism.

 - Rabbi Matt Berger’s Tuesday Morning Class, Jewish tradition teaches that education is a lifelong journey that enriches our mind, heart and spirit.
 Join us as we explore the wisdom and depth of Jewish teachings from ancient times to the modern day.
 To register, contact the temple office at email@example.com

 - Lunch ‘n’ Learn: The Former Prophets Class, led by our member Susan Segal will use Robert Alter’s translation: Ancient Israel – The Former Prophets: Joshua, Judges, Samuel, and Kings, W.W.
 Norton & Company.
 It is available in paperback on Amazon and in hardback through third-party sellers listed on Amazon.
 Come, let’s get into the folk memories, court intrigues, great kingdoms, and military campaigns of the “former prophets.”
 Thursdays, at noon, via Zoom.
 To register please contact Susi Segal at firstname.lastname@example.org